bu-vip/multikinect/README.md

 # multikinect

 multikinect is a system for collecting data using multiple Microsoft Kinect v2 cameras.
+Please refer to [multikinect + singlepixellocalization](https://github.com/bu-vip/singlepixellocalization/tree/master/src/main/java/edu/bu/vip/singlepixel/multikinect) for instructions on how to collect single pixel sensor data with the multikinect.
 ## Building
 ### Camera
 > NOTE: The camera can only be built and run on Windows, as the Kinect v2 SDK only supports Windows.
+Each Kinect runs from a separate computer, so to run multiple Kinects, make sure to run the camera program run on each computer.

 The camera program runs on a Windows machine and serves as the interface between the Kinect and the controller.
 Requirements: